-Cleaning the PEI flex steel print sheet for proper adhesion¶
+3.3.
+Cleaning the PEI spring steel print sheet for proper adhesion

-The removable spring steel print sheet is one of the “quality of life” features of the Prusa Mk3 that set it apart from lower and higher cost competitors.
-Two PEI surfaces are available.
+The removable spring steel print sheet is one of the Prusa Mk3 “quality of life” features that set it apart from lower and higher cost competitors.
+Three PEI surfaces are available:

 A double-sided powder-coated textured PEI spring steel sheet.
 Prior to April 2018, the Mk3 could be ordered with this option, but it was withdrawn from sale until backorders could be filled.
 It is now readily available.